keithn/dotnetviteguide/README.md

 # A guide to getting started with ASP.NET Core 6, Vite, and Vue 3

-This shows how to setup your environment for development.
+This guide shows how to setup your environment for development.
 While there are some templates for [ASP.NET Core 6](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0) and [Vue](https://vuejs.org/), it's often not really what you want.
-This guide will show you how to hack your Project to get it to run your frontend how you want.
+This guide will show you how to hack your project to get it to run your frontend how you want.
 You can use the information here and make variations for whatever tooling you like to use.

 # Goal for this guide